 I had the extraordinary privilege to climb to the center of its dome (in an elevator of course) and even to touch the very center of it, caressed the gold mosaics around the windows and the dome ribs which gave me the sensation as if I were shaking hands with the artisans who laid them there centuries ago.
 From that vantage point, I took many photographs and exhibited them in Cleveland, Providence, and Boston.

 And Sacred Spaces Small

 A couple of years ago I was invited to visit the Panagia Isodion church at Galatasaray in the center of Istanbul.
 As immense as Hagia Sophia was, Panagia Isodion was the exact opposite, small, diminutive, but gleaming with decoration after careful cleaning and restoration.
 I spent a good amount of time there photographing the jewel-like church with a mesmerizing quality.
 You can see some of the small digital photographs in a related post.

-In November you will get a chance to see selected photographs from both of these collections in the exhibit “Sacred Spaces Large and Small: Hagia Sophia & Panagia Isodion” at the Central Congregational Church in Providence.
+In November, you will get a chance to see selected photographs from both collections in the exhibit “Sacred Spaces Large and Small: Hagia Sophia & Panagia Isodion” at the Central Congregational Church in Providence.
 If you have seen my Hagia Sophia collection at one of the exhibits, you will see new interpretations of them with an entirely new printing technique.
 Of course, the Panagia Isodion collection will be shown for the first time.
 All photographs will be printed using dye sublimation on aluminum which will do justice to the mesmerizing qualities of these churches.

 Mark your calendars to visit the exhibit: